passionhood/Hood-Python-Portfolio/NERStreamlitApp/README.md

 ## Project Overview

-**NER** is a Natural Language Processing (NLP) task that automatically identifies and classifies named entities—such as people, organizations, locations, or dates—in text.
+**NER** is a Natural Language Processing (NLP) task that automatically identifies and classifies named entities—such as people, organizations, locations, or dates, in text.
 This app enhances NER by allowing users to:

 - Upload their own text or enter it manually